olegfedoseev/mail-bouncer/README.md

 ## Goal

-Often it's not enough to just validate format of email.
+Often it's not enough to just validate a format of an email.
-Even if format is Ok, you may fail to send a message to it.
+Even if a format is Ok, you may fail to send a message to it.
 You can have an invalid domain, without MX record, a user can be over quota.
 Or already deleted.

 And mail-bouncer helps you to find out about it before you send a message.